Supplier conditions of purchase can be found here.

 8.3.6 the Goods differ from their description as a result of changes made to ensure they comply with applicable statutory or regulatory standards.

 8.4 Except as provided in this clause 8, the Company shall have no liability to the Customer in respect of the Goods’ failure to comply with the warranty set out in clause 8.1.

-8.5 The terms of these Conditions shall apply to any repaired or replacement Goods supplied by the Company under clause 8.2.
+8.5 The provisions of this clause 8 shall apply to any repaired or replacement Goods supplied by the Company under clause 8.2.

 9. TITLE AND RISK